Pass the private pilot written exam with ease and confidence!

 You will see questions on various subjects relevant to aeronautics.

 There will be no absurd questions, so be confident that you can pass the exam if you practiced using Gleim’s Test Prep book.

-On the condition that you prefer a digitalized version of Test prep, you may also choose Dauntless Softwares.
-Their website is not so user-friendly, which is a turn-off for many student pilots, but their actual aviation products are excellent.
+If you prefer a digitalized version of Test prep, you may also choose Dauntless Softwares.
+Their website is not user-friendly, which is a turn-off for many student pilots, but their actual aviation products are excellent.

 When is the expiration of the PPL written exam?

 The private pilot written exam has a validity of two years from the date you took your exam.